 What We Do

-In 2015, to test our thinking, we launched a new flagship program on food security.
-Fostering Sustainability and Resilience for Food Security in Sub-Saharan Africa focuses on safeguarding the natural resources — land, water, soils, trees and genetic resources — that underpin food and nutrition security.
+A one-size fits all approach will not achieve the required shift to a more sustainable food and land-use system, because countries vary considerably in their approach to food systems and land use challenges.
+In Africa, the GEF’s Food Security Program focuses on safeguarding the natural resources — land, water, soils, trees and genetic resources — that underpin food and nutrition security in 12 countries.
 The GEF, along with a variety of partners, is investing more than US$900 million over five years for the program.
-Read more+

-The program is expected to foster sustainability and resilience for food security by creating or strengthening institutional frameworks, scaling up integrated approaches, and monitoring and assessment of global environmental benefits.
-This will contribute to maintaining globally significant biodiversity and the ecosystem goods and services.
-Ultimately, it should improve management of 5 million ha of production landscapes and bring another additional 10 million ha under sustainable land management.
-It will also support a transformational shift toward a low emission and resilient development path, mitigating 10-20 million tonnes of carbon.
+The Food Security Program fosters sustainability and resilience by creating or strengthening institutional frameworks, scaling up integrated approaches, and monitoring and assessment of global environmental benefits.
+This contributes to maintaining globally significant biodiversity and the ecosystem goods and services, bringing 1.1 million hectares (ha) of landscapes under improved production practices, and an additional 2.1 million ha under sustainable land management.
+It also supports a transformational shift towards a low emission and resilient development path, mitigating 59 million tonnes of carbon.

 To strengthen food security